Radio Flyer (film): Reception

 On Rotten Tomatoes the film has an approval rating of 35% based on reviews from 40 critics.
 The site's consensus is: "Overlaying its whimsical concept onto a gritty story of domestic abuse, Radio Flyer is a family film that is too harrowing for children and too saccharine for their parents."

 Roger Ebert and Leonard Maltin both criticized the film for presenting fantasy as a way of escaping child abuse.
 Said Ebert, "I was so appalled, watching this kid hurtling down the hill in his pathetic contraption, that I didn't know which ending would be worse.
 If he fell to his death, that would be unthinkable, but if he soared up to the moon, it would be unforgivable—because you can't escape from child abuse in little red wagons, and even the people who made this picture should have been ashamed to suggest otherwise."

 Because the film in fact ends with Bobby successfully evading his stepfather forever, viewers (including Ebert himself) have taken to speculating on the "true" ending, assuming that the one presented was a case of an unreliable narrator.

+In a 2004 interview promoting Eternal Sunshine of the Spotless Mind, Elijah Wood recalled his time on Radio Flyer fondly.
+He praised Richard Donner as an "amazing" director and remembered the warm atmosphere on set.
+He particularly recalled celebrating his tenth birthday during the shoot, with Donner giving gifts to both him and co-star Joseph Mazzello to ensure no one felt left out.
+Wood highlighted that it was a fun and positive experience.